aleksrutins/yggdrasil/readme.md

 ## The Norse tree of life, connecting the nine worlds
 ## or  a global, yarn-based, no-root package manager.
 ### Installation
-Run `bin/ygg init` to create the ~/node-executables folder and add it to your PATH and source your ~/.profile.
+Run `ygg init` or `yggdrasil init` to create the ~/node-executables folder and add it to your PATH and source your ~/.profile.
-Then be sure to add the `bin` directory to your path.
 ### Usage
 ```
 ygg [command]